Edmund Pevensie: The Lion, the Witch and the Wardrobe

 However, his opinion of the Witch changes when she reveals her true character in her castle.
 She harshly berates him for coming alone, only offers him hard bread and cold water for his efforts, and does not shelter him from the cold on her sledge.
-She is even more horrified to hear from Edmund that Aslan has arrived in Narnia, and heads straight in the direction of the Stone Table, having first ordered Maugrim to find and kill his siblings and the Beavers.
-Edmund realises the full extent of her evil on their journey to the Stone Table, when they encounter a group of creatures enjoying a feast provided by Father Christmas.
-When the creatures continue to affirm that Father Christmas is their benefactor and has entered the land - a clear sign of her waning power - she turns them to stone over the protests of Edmund.
+Hearing from him that Aslan has arrived in Narnia, she heads straight towards Aslan's camp at the Stone Table, having first ordered Maugrim to find and kill his siblings and the Beavers.
+Edmund realises the full extent of her evil and powers on their journey when she turns a group of creatures enjoying a feast provided by Father Christmas to stone.

-He has now realized to his horror the full extent of the evil with which he has allied himself.
-In another sign of the witch's crumbling power the sledge eventually stalls as the snow melts, so they have to continue their journey on foot.
-They eventually stop in a wooded valley, where the Witch prepares to put him to death as a traitor.
-She ties Edmund to a tree and draws her knife, but a rescue party sent by Aslan arrives, frees him, and brings him to his siblings and the rest of Aslan's army.
-Edmund becomes fully reformed after a long conversation with Aslan, who afterward commands the Pevensies to consider the matter of their brother's misdeeds resolved.
+The Witch prepares to put Edmund to death as a traitor, but a rescue party sent by Aslan arrives, frees him, and brings him to his siblings and the rest of Aslan's army.
+Edmund becomes fully reformed after a long conversation with Aslan.

 The next day, the Witch arrives and reiterates her claim to Edmund's life.
 She and Aslan work out an agreement that Aslan will die in Edmund's place (though the other Narnians do not know this); but unknown to her, the magical nature of this contract allows Aslan to be brought back to life.
-Susan and Lucy witnessed Aslan's sacrifice and resurrection.

-While Aslan and Edmund's sisters race to free the cursed prisoners in the Witch's castle, Edmund consolidates his reformation by aligning himself with Peter's army in battle, where he plays a critical role in neutralizing the White Witch's most dangerous advantage, her wand, and is gravely wounded in the attempt.

-However, he is saved from death by the timely arrival of reinforcements led by Aslan, who leaps upon the Witch and kills her and by Lucy, who gives Edmund a dose of a magic cordial which can quickly heal any injury.
-The remnants of the enemy then either give themselves up or take to flight.
+While Aslan and Edmund's sisters race to free the cursed prisoners in the Witch's castle, Edmund fights in Peter's army in battle, where he neutralizes the White Witch's most dangerous advantage, her wand, and is gravely wounded.
+He is saved from death by the timely arrival of reinforcements led by Aslan, who kills the witch, and by Lucy, who gives Edmund a dose of a magic cordial which can quickly heal any injury.